What is the Medicare Donut Hole?

 How costly can the coverage gap be?

 While enrollees are in the donut hole, the coverage gap could amount to thousands of dollars.
 Once an enrollee reaches the total out-of-pocket limit during the coverage gap, which is $4,950 in 2017, they are bumped out of the coverage gap and into “catastrophic coverage.”
 Catastrophic coverage guarantees that once an enrollee has spent up to his or her plan’s out-of-pocket limit for covered prescriptions the person will only pay a nominal coinsurance fee or co-payment for their prescription drugs for the rest of the year.
 What you pay for generic prescription drugs during the coverage gap will decrease each year until it reaches 25% in 2020.
-This is different from the discount for brand-name drugs.
-For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.
+This is different from the discount for brand-name prescription drugs.
+For generic prescription drugs, only the amount you pay will count toward getting you out of the coverage gap.